polaris64/syswall/README.md

 The handling of syscalls is of course very much platform-dependent.  syswall separates the program fuctionality from the actual code to handle particular syscalls, meaning that support for other platforms shold be relatively easy to integrate.
 So far however only the Linux x86_64 platform is supported.

 From the Linux x86_64 platform, only a relatively small number of syscalls are actively handled at present.
-These consist of open, close, read and write, meaning that currently syswall can manage the child preccess's file handle state only.
+Currently this includes file I/O and some socket syscalls only.

 ### `strace`
 syswall can be run with the -vv switch causing it to display all syscalls and results.
 This provides similar functionality to the `strace` tool, without the interpretation of syscall arguments as yet.